Linden High School (New Jersey): Athletics

 The football team won the North II Group III state sectional title in 1985 and the North II Group V title in 2014.
 In 2014, the team defeated Elizabeth High School by a score of 27–20 in the tournament final to win the North II Group V championship.
 The school's rivalry with Union High School, with games played on Thanksgiving Day (or the day before Thanksgiving) for more than 75 years, was listed at 13th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Union leads the rivalry with a 37–32–5 overall record as of 2017.

 The boys' bowling team won the overall state championship in 1988 and the Group III title in 2020.

 The girls' basketball team won the Group IV state title in 1992 (vs. Piscataway High School), 1993 (vs. East Brunswick High School) and 1994 (vs. Washington Township High School).
 The 1993 team won the Group IV title with a 71-55 win against East Brunswick in the championship game.
 The 1994 team won the Group IV title with a 58-52 win against a Washington Township team that came into the championship game undefeated.

 The boys' basketball team won the Group IV state championship in 2000 (defeating Bridgewater-Raritan High School in the tournament final), 2004 (vs. Atlantic City High School), 2007 (vs. South Brunswick High School), 2014 (vs. Trenton Central High School), 2016 (vs. Atlantic City High School) and 2017 (vs. Shawnee High School).
 Coached by Phil Colicchio, the boys' basketball team won the 2006 North II, Group IV sectional championship with a 64–38 win over Plainfield High School.
 In 2007, the team won the Group IV NJSIAA state championship, edging Passaic County Technical Institute 57–56 in the semifinals and defeating South Brunswick High School 63-54 for the title.
 The team won the program's fourth Group IV title in 2014 with a 66-53 win against Trenton Central in the finals of the tournament.

 Administration

 The school's principal is Charles Koonce.
-His administration team includes four assistant principals.
+His administration team includes four vice principals, one for each grade.